VeinsOfTheEarth/RivGraph/docs/source/install/index.rst

 Installation
 ============

 RivGraph can be installed either as a ready-to-use package from conda-forge or from source for development.
-For source work, the repository environment file is the canonical way to install the geospatial stack.
+For source work, ``environment.yml`` is the canonical environment.

 Install from conda-forge
 ------------------------